 VML supports the construction of buildings that are energy efficient, maximize natural light, minimize stormwater runoff, use recycled materials and use other environmentally sustainable practices.
 Local governments, state agencies, and developers can obtain green building practices guidance from organizations such as the U.S. Green Building Council which promulgates the LEED (Leadership in Energy and Environmental Design) Green Building Certification System.

 VML supports the efforts of the Virginia Department of Conservation and Recreation, the Virginia Department of Housing and Community Development, the Department of Environmental Quality and others to implement green building design and construction and encourages greater use of these environmentally sound and energy efficient techniques.
-Ideally, all public buildings should be LEED, or the equivalent, certified.
+Ideally, all public buildings should be LEED certified or its equivalent.

 VML encourages the Commonwealth to institutionalize best practices by developing building code standards that enhance environmental sustainability and energy efficiency and to enact policies that enable local governments to promote environmental sustainability and energy efficiency in construction.
 The Board of Housing and Community Development is to be commended for adopting the latest model codes for commercial buildings.
 Accordingly, VML supports adopting all provisions of the 2018 International Energy Conservation Code for residential construction.